-

 Research summary

-My research in the Benner group has focused on the development of a novel technique (SNAP2) for the detection of specific DNA and/or RNA molecules in a biological mixture.
+My research in the Benner group has focused on the development of a SNAP2, novel technique for the detection of specific DNA and/or RNA molecules in a biological mixture.
 This technique uses short oligonucleotide primers (6-8mers) that are complementary to a target sequence under conditions of dynamic equilibrium.
 The primers are modified such that an imine bond is formed when they are in close proximity, allowing for the discriminatory power of short oligonucleotide duplexes and an overall specificity of priming characteristic of longer oligonucleotides (14-16mers).
 In theory, these primers will only snap together, prime and extend in the presence of the target sequence.
 This technology can be applied towards the development of various DNA assays including the detection of single nucleotide changes within a target sequence.

 I have also been working on the molecular aspects of reversibly terminated DNA sequencing.
 I have been involved in the development and optimization of Sequencing during Synthesis reactions (SdS) using reversible terminators.
 This technology can be applied to the development of a faster and less expensive method for genomic sequencing.